doctrine/dbal/.github/ISSUE_TEMPLATE/Support_Question.md

 | Version     | x.y.z

 <!--
-Before asking question here, please try asking on Gitter or Slack first.
+Before asking a question here, please try asking on Gitter or Slack first.
 Find out more about Doctrine support channels here: https://www.doctrine-project.org/community/ Keep in mind that GitHub is primarily an issue tracker.
 -->